package-url/purl-spec/README.rst

   - Percent-decode each segment
   - UTF-8-decode the each segment if needed in your programming language
+  - Apply type-specific normalization to each segment if needed
   - Join segments back with a '/'
   - This is the `namespace`